NicholasBHubbard/Yabsm/README.md

      A =literal time= query matches the one snapshot closest to the time denoted by the =literal time=.

-     There are 5 forms of =literal times=.
+     There are 7 forms of =literal times=.

-     + yr-mon-day-hr-min
+     + yr-mon-day-hr:min
      + yr-mon-day
      + mon-day
      + mon-day-hr
+     + mon-day-hr:min
+     + day-hr:min
-     + mon-day-hr-min
+     + hr:min

-     The first form =yr-mon-day-hr-min= is the base form that all the other forms are a shorthand for.
+     The first form =yr-mon-day-hr:min= is the base form that all the other forms are a shorthand for.

-     The shorthand rules are simple, if the =yr= field is omitted then the current year is assumed.
+     The shorthand rules are simple, if the =yr=, =mon=, or =day= field is omitted then the current year, month, or day is assumed.
 If either the =hr= or =min= field are omitted then they are assumed to be zero.
-Therefore if the current year is 2020 then the literal time =12-25= is equivalent to =2020-12-25-0-0=.
+Therefore if the date is 2020/12/25 then the literal time =8:30= is equivalent to =2020-12-25-8:30=, and the literal time =2020-12-25= is always equivalent to =2020-12-25:0:0=.

 **** Before Query
      A =before= query takes either a =relative time= or a =literal time= as an argument and matches all the snapshots taken before (not inclusive) the